-Contingent liabilities
+Contingent liabilities and Contingent assets

 Contingent liabilities are disclosed when there is a possible obligation arising from past events, the existence of which will be confirmed only by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that arises from past events where it is either not probable that an outflow of resources will be required to settle, or a reliable estimate of the amount cannot be made.
+Contingent asset is not recognised and is disclosed only where an inflow of economic benefits are probable.